parabix/parabix-devel-mirror/README-radicalcount.md

             Total Count of 氵: 10
             Total Count of 子: 11

+## Example 4: Radicals With the Same Index (火 and 灬)

+As mentioned before, it is possible to have more than one radical with the same index.
+In this example, 火 and 灬 are both radical 86 in the Kangxi dictionary.
+Similar cases include 氵and 水, as well as 忄and 心.
+These just get counted together.

+    Input: ./radicalcount 火_灬_ ../QA/radicaltest/testfiles/test4

+    Output:     火: 2       ../QA/radicaltest/testfiles/test4
+                灬: 2       ../QA/radicaltest/testfiles/test4

+## Example 5: Words that are Radicals Themselves

+Some characters such as 土, 火, 水, 木, and 金 are radicals themselves.
+They still fall into their respective set, and instead have no residual strokes.

+    Input: 土_ ../QA/radicaltest/testfiles/test5

+    Output: 土: 8       ../QA/radicaltest/testfiles/test5

+## Example 8: Kangxi Radical Designation

+In the Kangxi dictionary, every Chinese character only has one desginated radical.
+For instance 伙 is composed of 亻and 火, which are two commonly seen radicals.
+According to the Kangxi dictionary, the official radical of 伙 is 亻. 伙 would only be counted when 亻is being searched for, and not when 火.

+    Input: 亻_ ../QA/radicaltest/testfiles/test6

+    Output: 亻: 1       ../QA/radicaltest/testfiles/test6

 ###### *Inputs of 2 radicals returns the count of each radical, and not the number of consecutive occurences (i.e. phrases).